-A Settlement Agreement is a document agreed between the employer and employee either after an amicable discussion or following a dispute which sets out the terms upon which the employment is to end.
-Usually there will be a tax-free payment from the employer as an incentive to enter into such an agreement.
+A Settlement Agreement is a document agreed between the employer and employee which sets out the terms upon which the employment is to end.
+Often there will be a tax-free payment from the employer as an incentive to enter into such an agreement.
 In return the employee waives their right to bring a claim against the employer for events that occurred during the employment relationship.

 For the Agreement to be valid and legally binding you must obtain legal advice from a qualified, independent adviser.

 The terms of a Settlement Agreement usually include: –